M-Rajabi-dev/AudioShelf/README.md

 ## 📜 License

 Copyright (c) 2025 Mehdi Rajabi.
-AudioShelf is Free Software: You can use, study share and improve it at your will.
+AudioShelf is Free Software: You can use, study, share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.